-Blue Crow Publishing, LLC, is an independent publisher of fiction and nonfiction founded in 2016.
+Blue Crow Publishing, LLC, is a small, traditional publisher of fiction and nonfiction founded in 2016.
 We publish fiction and nonfiction of a variety of genres under our Blue Crow Books imprint:

 - Young Adult Fiction of all genres.

 We publish 4-6 titles a year.
 You can learn about the kind of books we publish by reading our Submission page.
 We are a socially conscious press that prioritizes own voices and traditionally marginalized authors.